-Gambling activities can be addictive, and they can become a financial drain.
-That’s why the authorities prefer not to encourage this practice and there are many regulations regarding such sport.
+Gambling activities can be addictive, and they can also become a financial drain.
+That’s why the authorities prefer not to encourage this practice, and there are many regulations regarding such sport.
 The term “gambling” encompasses activities as varied as gambling at casinos, sports betting and buying lottery tickets.

-If you are thinking of engaging in such activities with financing from your credit card, you need to know that it’s not as easy as buying groceries, for instance.
+If you’re thinking of engaging in such activities with financing from your credit card, you need to know that it’s not as easy as buying groceries, for instance.

 Using a credit card for online gambling

 Considering that you can buy everything nowadays without having to leave the comfort of your home, online gambling is a possibility, too.
 With the advancement of technology and virtual reality, gambling online may be even more enthralling in the future.